 Guided Tours to Yosemite From San Francsico

-Many people visit the Yosemite National Park every year.
+Many people visit the Yosemite National Park every year, from summer to winter.
 The number of tourists is steadily increasing, and there are many reasons for this.
 Tourists can experience a wide range of adventures in the national park.

-It is not just about the stunning views.
+It is not just about the stunning views and the best photo spots.
 There are plenty of waterfalls, hiking trails, wildlife viewing opportunities and other activities to choose from when you are visiting the park.